-Sections 247 and 248 of the Pensions Act 2004 set out the requirement for trustees to have appropriate knowledge and understanding of the law relating to pensions and trusts, the funding of occupational pension schemes, investment of Plan assets and other matters to enable them to exercise their functions as trustees properly.
+Sections 247 and 248 of the Pensions Act 2004 set out the requirement for trustees to be conversant with their scheme's trust deed and rules and SIP, have appropriate knowledge and understanding of the law relating to pensions and trusts, the funding of occupational pension schemes, investment of Plan assets and other matters to enable them to exercise their functions as trustees properly.
 This requirement is underpinned by guidance in the Pension Regulator's Codes of Practice 07 and 13.
-In exercising their powers in practice, this is aided by the use of a Trustee portal which is used at meetings and available to the Trustees at all times.
-It is used to confirm the powers by which decisions can be made by sub-committees or working groups, such as referring to the Discretions within the Trust Deed and Rules, and identifying how risks are managed or if new risks have arisen by referring to the Plan's Risk Register as a few examples of using the Plan documents.
-All of the Plan documents are available to the Trustees at the touch of a button within the portal.
+In exercising their powers in practice, we are aided by our Trustee portal which holds key Plan documents and is available to the Trustees at all times.
+We use this resource to, for example, confirm the powers by which decisions can be made, and refer to delegated authorities, specific documents and definitions within the Trust Deed and Rules.
+We regularly refer to the Plan's Risk Register to identify and manage risks.
+All the Plan documents are available to the Trustees at the touch of a button within the portal.

-The Trustees have put in place arrangements for ensuring that they take personal responsibility for keeping themselves up-to-date with relevant developments and carry out a self-assessment of training needs.
-The Secretary to the Trustees reviews the self-assessments annually and arranges for training to be made available to the Board of Trustees as appropriate at the quarterly Trustee meetings.
-In addition, the Trustees receive advice from professional advisors, and the relevant skills and experience of those advisors is a key criterion when evaluating advisor performance or selecting new advisors.
-Advisors will be invited to present to the Trustees as dictated by the agenda, set according to the Business Matters and Key Developments arising over the Plan year as proposed by the Plan Secretary and agreed by the Chair.
-The Trustees also receive an industry update at each quarterly meeting to keep them abreast of developments and have an independent consultant provide them with a mid-year health check to ensure that they are aware of and can act on any regulatory changes as and when they arise.
-During the year, the Trustees received Plan specific training on investment strategies and beliefs; internal controls and risk management; ethical, social and governance matters; effective member communications; cyber security; Plan documentation; pension legislation and industry updates.
+Each Trustee ensures that they take personal responsibility for keeping up-to-date with relevant developments.
+The Secretary to the Trustees reviews self-assessments annually and arranges for training to be made available as appropriate at the quarterly Trustee meetings or separate training sessions.
+In addition, we receive support from professional advisors.
+Advisors present to the Trustees or provide training as dictated by the agenda, set according to the Business Matters and Key Developments arising over the Plan year as proposed by the Plan Secretary and agreed by the Chair.

+In addition, we also receive an industry update at each quarterly meeting to keep abreast of developments and an independent consultant provides a mid-year health check to make sure we are aware of and can act on any regulatory changes as and when they arise.
+During the year, the Trustees received Plan specific training on matters such as ESG and climate change investment strategies; Balance of Powers; Master Trusts; retirement advice; Value for